Kikobeats/js-mythbusters/docs/workflow/how-to-clone.md

 ## Passing values

-When you pass a value through a function, two things can happen
+When you pass a value through a function, two situations can happen.
+Let's explore them.

 ### Passing by value

-If the value is a **Primitive**, then a copy of the value will be passed.
+If the value is a **primitive**, then a copy of the value will be passed.

 This means that the original value and the value passed through the function have a different memory space, so the second value is literally a copied from the first value.